michaelsergio/nasm-instruction-set/interrupts.md

 the returned path does not include a drive and the initial backslash.

 ### INT 21h / AH=4Ch
-return control to the operating system (stop program).
+Return control to the operating system (stop program).

 ### INT 21h / AH= 56h
-rename file / move file.
+Rename file / move file.

 Entry:
 * DS:DX -> ASCIZ filename of existing file.